Multi-party computation enables secure polynomial control based solely on secret-sharing

 The real matrix $\bm{A}$ is the matrix of coefficients of appropriate size.
 Subsequently, for simplicity and without loss of generality for the processing procedure, we consider the scalar input case ${n_u}=1$.
 Thus, the control input $u$ is computed as the sum of products with up to $d+1$ factors, considering also the coefficients in $\bm{A}$.
 This is what a control device should compute in every time step to provide a control input to the plant.
-We consider a plant-controller configuration where the controller is outsourced to external devices such as cloud computing servers.
-As depicted in Figure~\ref{fig:Network}, sensors, controller and actuators are linked via a communication network.
+We consider a configuration where the controller is outsourced to external devices such as cloud computing servers, as depicted in Figure~\ref{fig:Network}.
 The control law should be evaluated on these external servers.
 However, we want to hide the control law, the measurements and the resulting control actions, since this data could be confidential.
-We consider the case of external servers that honestly execute the protocol but which are curious about the user's data and the control law, which has been referred to as \emph{semi-honest} or \emph{honest but curious}.
+We consider external servers that honestly execute the protocol but which are curious about the user's data and the control law, which have been referred to as \emph{semi-honest} or \emph{honest but curious}.
 Thus, in the sequel of this paper, we present a procedure for the secret evaluation of the polynomial control law $p(\bm{x})$.